VasuJoshi700/Google-review-rating/README.md

-### Running clusters into for loop between in range of 1,8 to get a fine cluster point
+### Running clusters into loop between in range of 1,8 to get a fine cluster point
  (i decided this range on the basis of principal components)